 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Game of Shadows #2 series and is a This urban fantasy is a paperback edition that was published by Berkley on February 4, 2014 and has 304 pages.
+It is part of the Game of Shadows #2 series and is a urban fantasy that was published by Berkley on February 4, 2014 and has 304 pages.

 Explore it on Goodreads or Amazon.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

 Other books by this author which I have reviewed include Dragon Bound, Storm's Heart, Serpent's Kiss, Lord's Fall, Pia Saves the Day, "Dragos Meets Stinkpot"